Baby carrot: Production

 The white blush sometimes visible on the surface of baby-cut carrots is caused by dehydration of the cut surface.
 Baby-cut carrots are more prone to develop this because their entire surface area is a cut surface.
 Low-temperature, high-humidity storage can minimize the white appearance.

 Marketing

-In September 2010, a marketing initiative was launched in the United States by a group of nearly 50 carrot producers led by Bolthouse Farms (calling themselves "A Bunch of Carrot Farmers") that sought to promote baby-cut carrots as an alternative to junk food — "Eat'em Like Junk Food".
+In September 2010, a marketing initiative called "Eat'em Like Junk Food" was launched in the United States by a group of nearly 50 carrot producers led by Bolthouse Farms (calling themselves "A Bunch of Carrot Farmers") that sought to promote baby-cut carrots as an alternative to junk food.
 The campaign mimicked tactics typically employed by snack food marketers, including snack-food-like packaging; futuristic, sexual, and extreme sports-themed TV commercials; carrot vending machines in schools; and an iPhone game and website.